brenns10/person_simulator/doc/design.md

 ## Display
 `Display` objects are responsible for showing the `World` to the world.
-They must support the following methods:
+Each `Display` must support the following methods:

 1. `render(self:Display, world:World, actions:iterable<Action>)`
    Consumes the current `World` state and the actions that led to it.
 This method should create a representation of the `World` that the intended audience can easily interpret.